hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 TODO: A simple CNN-based image classifier for CIFAR10 goes here?
 Need to shift to Keras at some point to reduce boilerplate code.

+Cool, now that our training is finished we see that our convnet classifier performs excellently.
+And that website we looked at while it was training, the one that helped us visualise the layers, gave us some hints as to why this might be the case.

+It turns out that convolutional neural networks (and deep learning in general — and we call these models deep as we start to stack on more layers) are all about representation learning.

+⭐ As you go from layer to layer down a deep convolutional neural network, the system essentially transforms representations of the input into forms that are more suitable to the task at hand.
+Classification in our case.

+So if you look at visualisations like these, you’ll see that given pixel input, the first layers get excited by simple features like edges, the next layer perhaps things like contours, the next maybe simple shapes and part of objects.
+And the deeper you go, the more they start to grasp the entire input field, not just a narrow region, but more importantly, the closer they’re moving toward a representation that makes it easy for them to classify on.

+And this is generally true of all forms of deep learning, but images and convnets are disproportionately used as teaching examples because each layer does something at least vaguely recognisable to humans.

 #### A powerful CNN-based image classifier

 Now that we have the vocabulary to talk about CNNs in general, we turn